20 WAYS TO BE INVOLVED WITH SOCIAL JUSTICE MOVEMENT WORK

 We will continue to update it.
 Please share it.

-An Excerpt from Black Women, Public Health, & Resilience: Political Power
+A Chapter Excerpt from Black Women, Public Health, & Resilience:

 by Dr. Brian McGregor & Anana Johari Harris Parris